Technical standards: security requirements

 - points of entry to and exit from the above systems (other systems that are able to communicate directly with core critical systems)

 - communication networks that transmit sensitive customer information.

-Breaches of information security may constitute a key event which you must report to us.
-We have produced guidance to assist you in determining when to report such breaches and what information to include in the report.
+Breaches of information security may constitute a key event (opens in new tab) which you must report to us.
+We have produced guidance to help you in determining when to report security breaches (opens in new tab) and what information to include in the report.

-- Copy of last audit report (including management response and action plan for any findings); and
+- copy of last audit report - including management response and an action plan for any findings